 So any raving fans hanging around your blog will jump at the chance to become members of your new group on Facebook.

 Above are two striking examples of how different bloggers were able to add a link to their Facebook group in their sidebar.

-A top-notch strategy to get your Facebook group in front of more eyes is to mention it to every new subscriber who lands on your email list.
+A great strategy to get your Facebook group in front of more eyes is to mention it to every person who subscribes to your email list.

 When you carefully craft a welcome email or a welcome series for new subscribers, ensure to invite them to join your Facebook group.

 This means every new subscriber will get an invite to your Facebook group.

 Plus, you know they already enjoy your content – so most of those subscribers will be the perfect candidate for your group.

 You’ll also want to drop the link in every newsletter or email you send.
 While it doesn’t have the same high open rates – it can still an effective tactic to grow your new group.

 10. Link it to your Facebook Page